GLBLST-MIN - Global Studies (Minor)

-Set up an appointment with the appropriate specialization adviser (see appropriate specialization page for contact information).
+Schedule an appointment with the appropriate specialization advisor (see specialization page for contact information).

 Declare the Global Studies minor and subplan in Axess.